Multiple endocrine neoplasia type 1

-Multiple endocrine neoplasia type 1 (MEN-1) is one of a group of disorders, the multiple endocrine neoplasias, that affect the endocrine system through development of neoplastic lesions in pituitary, parathyroid gland and pancreas.
+Multiple endocrine neoplasia type 1 (MEN-1; also known as Wermer syndrome) is one of a group of disorders, the multiple endocrine neoplasias, that affect the endocrine system through development of neoplastic lesions in pituitary, parathyroid gland and pancreas.
 Individuals suffering from this disorder are prone to developing multiple endocrine and nonendocrine tumors.

 It was first described by Paul Wermer in 1954.

 Signs and symptoms

 Parathyroid

 Hyperparathyroidism is present in ≥ 90% of patients.
 Asymptomatic hypercalcemia is the most common manifestation: about 25% of patients have evidence of nephrolithiasis or nephrocalcinosis.
 In contrast to sporadic cases of hyperparathyroidism, diffuse hyperplasia or multiple adenomas are more common than solitary adenomas.

 Pancreas

 Pancreatic islet cell tumors are today the major cause of death in persons with MEN-1.
 Tumors occur in 60-80% of persons with MEN-1 and they are usually multicentric.
 Multiple adenomas or diffuse islet cell hyperplasia commonly occurs.
 About 30% of tumors are malignant and have local or distant metastases.
 About 10-15% of islet cell tumors originate from a β-cell, secrete insulin (insulinoma), and can cause fasting hypoglycemia. β-cell tumors are more common in patients < 40 years of age.

 Most islet cell tumors secrete pancreatic polypeptide, the clinical significance of which is unknown.
 Gastrin is secreted by many non–β-cell tumors (increased gastrin secretion in MEN 1 also often originates from the duodenum).
 Increased gastrin secretion increases gastric acid, which may inactivate pancreatic lipase, leading to diarrhea and steatorrhea.
 Increased gastrin secretion also leads to peptic ulcers in > 50% of MEN 1 patients.
 Usually the ulcers are multiple or atypical in location, and often bleed, perforate, or become obstructed.
 Peptic ulcer disease may be intractable and complicated.
 Among patients presenting with Zollinger-Ellison syndrome, 20 to 60% have MEN 1.

 A severe secretory diarrhea can develop and cause fluid and electrolyte depletion with non–β-cell tumors.
 This complex, referred to as the watery diarrhea, hypokalemia and achlorhydria syndrome (VIPoma) has been ascribed to vasoactive intestinal polypeptide, although other intestinal hormones or secretagogues (including prostaglandins) may contribute.
 Hypersecretion of glucagon, somatostatin, chromogranin, or calcitonin, ectopic secretion of ACTH resulting in Cushing's syndrome, and hypersecretion of somatotropin–releasing hormone (causing acromegaly) sometimes occur in non–β-cell tumors.
 All of these are rare in MEN 1.Nonfunctioning pancreatic tumors also occur in patients with MEN 1 and may be the most common type of pancreatoduodenal tumor in MEN 1.
 The size of the nonfunctioning tumor correlates with risk of metastasis and death.